facebookresearch/mmf/website/docs/tutorials/concat_bert.md

 sidebar_label: Adding a model - Concat BERT
 ---

-In this tutorial we will go through the step-by-step process of creating a new model using MMF.
-In this case, we will create a fusion model for the [Hateful Memes dataset](https://github.com/facebookresearch/mmf/tree/master/projects/hateful_memes).
+In this tutorial, we will go through the step-by-step process of creating a new model using MMF.
+In this case, we will create a fusion model and train it on the [Hateful Memes dataset](https://github.com/facebookresearch/mmf/tree/master/projects/hateful_memes).

 The fusion model that we will create concatenates embeddings from a text encoder and an image encoder and passes them through a two-layer classifier.
 MMF provides standard image and text encoders out of the box.
-For image encoder, we will use ResNet152 image encoder and for text encoder, we will use BERT Base Encoder.
+For the image encoder, we will use ResNet152 image encoder and for the text encoder, we will use BERT-Base Encoder.

-## Installation and Preparing the dataset
+## Prerequisites

 Follow the prerequisites for installation and dataset [here](https://github.com/facebookresearch/mmf/tree/master/projects/hateful_memes#prerequisites).

 ## Using MMF to build the model

 We will start building our model `ConcatBERT` using the various building blocks available in MMF.
 Helper builder methods like  `build_image_encoder` for building image encoders, `build_text_encoder` for building text encoders, `build_classifier_layer` for classifier layers etc take configurable params which are defined in the config we will create in the next section.
+Follow the code and read through the comments to understand how the model is implemented.

 ```python